 May Improve Moods

-A study in children showed that the moods of those who were given foods low in sugar significantly improved after 10 days (7).
+One review found an association between unhealthy dietary patterns (including excess sugar) and poorer mental health in children (7).
 Another study found that adults’ moods also improved after they stopped eating refined sugars for two weeks.

 May Promote Weight Loss